Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Spectrograms

-With the previous training we further tested our model by performing additional studies with different datasets sorted by SNR and by distance to the source.
-Figure~\ref{fig:succeses_SNR_distances}~(a) shows the relationship between the percentage of success of the network in detecting signals and the SNR of the injected GW.
+We further tested our model by performing additional studies with two different datasets sorted by SNR and by distance to the source.
+One dataset consists of 1500 images arranged in groups differentiated by five SNR units, with fixed distance and sky position, similar to the datasets used for training.
+The other dataset consists of 4000 images with distances ranging between 5 and 40~kpc, keeping a fixed sky position and without any limits on the SNR.
+Figure~\ref{fig:succeses_SNR_distances}(a) shows the relationship between the percentage of success of the network in detecting signals and the SNR of the injected GW.
 It is interesting to highlight that an accuracy of 95\% and a precision of 93\% is reached for SNR~>~30.
 Although the network was trained to detect a GW generated at a distance of 20~kpc, it can also be used to infer GW signals at different distances.
-In Figure~\ref{fig:succeses_SNR_distances}~(b), we observe that at shorter distances, the percentage of success is higher, as expected, decreasing as the source gets farther away.
+In Fig.~\ref{fig:succeses_SNR_distances}~(b), we observe that at shorter distances, the percentage of success is higher, as expected, decreasing as the source gets farther away.
 We observe a discrepancy for a distance of 20~kpc with respect to the value obtained previously during validation.
 This is due to the fact that when generating images for training and validation, those with SNR~<~5 were eliminated, as mentioned above, a condition that we did not apply here.